zouielouie/BSE_Template_Portfolio/index.md

 Before I started on my main project, I worked on my starter project, which was the Binary Blaster Game.
 It was mostly a solder focused project, where I needed to solder all the parts onto a circuit board.

 Components:
-- Resistors and Capacitors
+- Resistors and Capacitors - Control the flow of electricity through the build
-- Batteries
+- Batteries - Provide power
-- Switches and LED Buttons
+- Switches and LED Buttons - Allow or not allow electricity through the circuit
-- LED Lights
+- LED Lights - Display numbers for the user to visually understand
-- Buzzer
+- Buzzer - Creates noise
-- Microcontroller
+- Microcontroller - The "brains", controls all components

 The microcontroller acts as the brains as the whole system.
 The switches allow current from the batteries to flow or not, being an on/off switch, to both the buzzer and the system.
 If the current flows through (meaning it is on), connection flows to the rest of the system, and the buttons (when pressed) signals to the microcontroller, which signals to the LED lights to display.